 Rain of Fire (1977)

-aka Holocaust 2000, The Chosen, and Hex Massacre
+aka Holocaust 2000, aka The Chosen, aka Hex Massacre

 With an Italian director and Ennio Morricone score, this film would have to pretty bad to go wrong, and it's not bad, so why isn't it better?
-It's still watchable thanks to Kirk's performance (notes Samuel Wilson at Mondo 70:
+It's still watchable thanks to Kirk's hammy but committed performance.
+Notes Samuel Wilson at Mondo 70:

 "I don't think Kirk Douglas would know how to merely go slumming in exploitation cinema.
 He earned stardom in a series of apoplectic performances (Champion, Detective Story, Ace in the Hole) in which his characters drove themselves into early graves by force of pure will, it seemed, and at moments here he taps into that early fury.
 He throws himself into the show with Bela-like commitment, putting himself through more than Lugosi ever had to endure in a picture.
-Two scenes stand out: a feverish dream sequence that requires him to run naked through a desert and martyr himself (sort of) in a crowd of demonstrators; and a furious insane asylum visit that comes off less like Douglas's dream project of One Flew Over the Cuckoo's Nest and more like Shock Corridor, albeit with more color and violence."The highlights are the various hallucinations where Kirk sees an ancient hydra drawing on a cave wall near where he plans to build a giant solar-powered nuclear reactor in the Middle East, at the shores of the Red Sea, and it looks much too much like the proposed nuclear plant for comfort.
+Two scenes stand out: a feverish dream sequence that requires him to run naked through a desert and martyr himself (sort of) in a crowd of demonstrators; and a furious insane asylum visit that comes off less like Douglas's dream project of One Flew Over the Cuckoo's Nest and more like Shock Corridor, albeit with more color and violence."The highlights are the various hallucinations where Kirk sees an ancient drawing of a devil-ish hydra rising from the Red Sea on a cave wall near where he plans to build a giant nuclear reactor, and it looks way much too much like the proposed nuclear plant for comfort - clearly the prophet from millennia ago foresaw his reactor triggering armageddon.
 Good luck stopping the project though, when your son's the devil and he's going for the long con.

-The idea that a power plant being built has been misread as a hydra by the psychedelic prophet envisioning it in the ancient epochs is pretty intense.
-Annoying hippie protestors tie in the anti-nuke environmentalist factor to the other popular subjects of the day, like Satanic offspring (The first Omen had been a nuclear hit the year before).
-And let's face it, no one does devil movies like the Italians!
-With their centuries of deep Catholic guilt putting the horns back in horniness you know they had some serious anxiety and secret pleasure in having a Catholic priest facilitating an involuntary abortion!
+The idea that a power plant being built has been misread as a hydra by the psychedelic prophet envisioning it in the ancient epochs is pretty brilliant (and ties in with the transmissions in Carpenter's Prince of Darkness).
+Annoying hippie protestors tie in the anti-nuke environmentalist factor to the other popular subjects of the day, like Satanic offspring (The first Omen had been a hit the year before) and let's face it, no one does devil movies like the Italians!
+With their centuries of deep Catholic guilt you know what guts and gonzo guts it took to include a scene where a Catholic priest facilitates an involuntary abortion!

 10. Joe Turkel as Lloyd the Bartender